AFRICA

 Yes, according to the Serbian Competition Act a merger subject to merger control is defined as:

-Note that certain transactions of a temporary nature are not considered to be mergers subject to merger control (see topics 19 and 20).
+Certain transactions of a temporary nature are not considered to be mergers subject to merger control (see topics 19 and 20).

 10) Is "change of control" of a business required?

+Yes, generally a merger will only be considered to take place if the transaction results in a change of control over a business.
 However, transactions that result in the establishment of a new business (a joint venture) controlled by two or more businesses or persons already controlling one or more businesses will also constitute a merger.

 11) How is “control” defined?